nurkhaliqfm/IsingMC/readme.md

   <code>-s &lt;int&gt;</code></br>
   <code>--seed &lt;int&gt;</code></br>
   <ul>
-    A seed for the random number generator in module "random" from the standard library.</br>
+    A seed for random number generator in module "random" from the standard library.</br>
     The default is 1997.
   </ul>
 </div>